eclectic-coding/11ty-eclectic_coding/src/articles/webstorm-nuxtjs-linting.md

 published: true
 tags: ['webstorm','nuxtjs','eslint']
 series: false
-cover_image: /images/webstorm-lint.jpg
+cover_image: /images/webstorm-lint.webp
 canonical_url: false
 description: Recently I starting experimenting with Vue.js and Nuxt.js, partly out of curiosity and partly to learn a new framework, before I start a job search in a few months.
-This article is about my troubleshooting getting Nuxt.js, Linting, and Webstorm to play nicely together.
+This article is about my troubleshooting getting Nuxt.js, Linting, and Webstorm to play nicely together.‰
 ---
 Recently I starting experimenting with [Vue.js](https://vuejs.org/) and [Nuxt.js](https://nuxtjs.org/), partly out of curiosity and partly to learn a new framework, before I start a job search in a few months.
 This article is about my troubleshooting getting Nuxt.js, linting, and [Webstorm](https://www.jetbrains.com/webstorm/) to play nicely together.
 Webstorm in its default configuration, uses code formating based on [Standard JS](https://standardjs.com/) but can easily be configured to new standards.